-ICC members work either in our rooms in the City or in their own consulting rooms all over London.
+ICC members work either in our consulting room in Bethnal Green or in their own consulting rooms all over London.
 Our members are drawn from most of the major London psychotherapy trainings within the psychoanalytic or London Jungian traditions.
 We consider this pluralism to be one of our great strengths as an organisation.

 Members come from a wide variety of nationalities and backgrounds, including writers, actors and artists as well as many with previous careers in education, psychology, medicine and social work.
 This creates a rich matrix of knowledge and experience.

-All ICC members have undergone an intensive advanced clinical training in psychoanalytic psychotherapy.
+All ICC members have undergone an intensive advanced clinical training in psychoanalytic or psychodynamic psychotherapy.
 There are also Jungian analysts, psychoanalysts and group analysts within the membership.
-Some have extensive experience in particular fields such as work with refugees and victims of torture, chronic illness, eating disorders, short-term work, couples and groups.
+Some have extensive experience in particular fields such as work with refugees and victims of torture, chronic illness, eating disorders, time-limited work, couples and groups.
 Several can offer therapy in languages other than English.

 The clinical standards are governed by principles of good practice and ethical guidelines.